-The benefits of drama and the power of imaginative play are becoming increasingly recognised, and as such, many nurseries, preschools and schools place real value on these areas.
-The approach to drama in education varies in each country within the UK (see below) and although drama is not a recognised core subject, many nurseries and schools work hard to provide their children with a positive experience of drama.
+The benefits of drama and the power of imaginative play are becoming increasingly recognised, and as such, many nurseries, preschools, and schools place real value on these areas.
+The approach to drama in education varies in each country within the UK and although Drama is not a recognised core subject, many nurseries and schools work hard to provide their children with a positive experience of drama with many inviting Pyjama Drama teachers into their setting to provide sessions.

 In England, The Foundation Stage for children up to the age of five stresses the importance of learning through play and summarises each child's learning into Areas of Learning and Development - three prime areas and four specific areas: